Fluid limit for the Poisson encounter-mating model: Introduction

+The species is said to be panmictic if every infinite population from the species is panmictic. \end{definition} \end{samepage}

 Complementing the concept of panmixia is assortative mating.
 Homogamy (resp.\ heterogamy) describes the situations where there are positive (resp.\ negative) correlations in the mating pattern between females and males with similar types.
-To make the definition of assortative mating precise one needs a (genotypical or phenotypical) distance on the space of types.
+In order to make the definition of assortative mating precise, one needs a (genotypical or phenotypical) distance on the set of types.
 Such a structure for types must be reflected on preferences and this requires a more complex model.
 However, when $k=2$, we can conveniently define assortative mating since there is a unique metric on $\{1,2\}$.
 Moreover, in this case, there is homogamy (resp.\ heterogamy) for type-1 if and only if there is homogamy (resp.\ heterogamy) for type-2.
-These observations lead to the following definition. \begin{definition} For $k=2$, the species is said to be \textit{homogamous} if $\PP$-a.s.
+These observations lead to the following definition. \begin{definition} For $k=2$, an infinite population $x_1,x_2,y_1,y_2$ with $x_1x_2y_1y_2\not=0$ is said to be homogamous if $\PP$-a.s.

-and \textit{heterogamous} if $\PP$-a.s
+and heterogamous if $\PP$-a.s.